The Derivational Complexity Induced by the Dependency Pair Method: Introduction

 The rest of this paper is organised as follows.
 In Sections~\ref{sec:preliminaries} and~\ref{sec:DPMethod} we present basic notions and starting points of the paper.
-Sections~\ref{sec:ancestors} and~\ref{sec:dpcomplexity} establish Result~(\ref{intro:1}).
+Sections~\ref{sec:ancestors} and~\ref{sec:dpcomplexity} establish result~(\ref{intro:dp}).
 The mentioned improvement for string rewriting is given in Section~\ref{sec:srscomplexity}.
-In Section~\ref{sec:ur}, we extend our considerations to usable rules.
-In Section~\ref{sec:dg}, we consider dependency graphs, and finally we conclude in Section~\ref{sec:conclusion}.
-To keep the presentation concise, some technical results have been moved to the Appendix.
+In Section~\ref{sec:ur}, we extend our considerations to usable rules and thus show result~(\ref{intro:ur}).
+In Section~\ref{sec:dg}, we consider dependency graphs and show result~(\ref{intro:dg}).
+Finally we conclude in Section~\ref{sec:conclusion}.
+To ease the presentation some technical results have been moved to the appendix.